SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/basics.md

 q[2]:───────X──

 ```
 Voilà!
-You just made your first quantum circuit with `Snowflurry` that does something interesting:
+You just made your first quantum circuit with `Snowflurry` that does something interesting.

 It puts a two-qubit register in a maximally-entangled quantum state ($\frac{\left|00\right\rangle+\left|11\right\rangle}{\sqrt{2}}$).
 This state is one of the four celebrated [Bell States](https://en.wikipedia.org/wiki/Bell_state) or the EPR states.
 These states do not have classical counterparts and are among the building blocks of many interesting ideas in quantum computing and quantum communication.